Defining functions

 This page explains how to define functions within TypeDB schemas.

-Functions provide powerful abstractions of query logic, and a cornerstone of the functional database programming model.
-Functions calls can be nested, recursive, negated, and they natively embed into TypeQL’s declarative patterns.
+Functions provide powerful abstractions of query logic.
+They are a cornerstone of the functional query programming model, and generalize logic programs à la Datalog.
+Functions calls can be nested, recursive, and negated.
+There syntax natively embeds into TypeQL’s declarative pattern language.

 -